 Not many people in Tokyo can afford having their own pet.
 Instead they go to an animal café.
 Not sure whether it is acceptable to use animals for human entertainment in this way, but in Tokyo they definitely do.
 Well the cats snore anyway… Some of the most interesting Tokyo’s animal themed cafes include:

-- Owls: Owl Park Cafe (Ikebukuro), Fukuro Sabo (Kokubunji) or Owl Café Shinjuku
+- Owls: Owl Park Cafe (Ikebukuro), Fukuro Sabo (Kokubunji), Owl Café Shinjuku or Owl Cafe Akihabara

 - Hedgehogs: Hedgehog Café (Roppongi) or ChikuChiku (Shibuya)